In a nutshell:

 State law requires that if the total amount appropriated from the School Aid Fund (SAF) exceeds the amount of revenue actually deposited into the Fund, the state must prorate payments to all entities that receive appropriations from the Fund.
 This automatic proration process is the default method for dealing with revenue shortfalls.
 There is no equivalent provision for the state General Fund budget.

-The process is initiated when the Department of Treasury determines that a shortfall exists and notifies the State Budget Director, who then notifies the legislature.
-The legislature then has 30 days to take alternative action, either by appropriating additional other funds (e.g., General Fund, Rainy Day Fund, etc.) to the School Aid budget, reducing appropriations, or some combination of the two.
+The process is initiated when the Department of Treasury determines that a shortfall exists and notifies the State Budget Director.
+The Budget Director must then notify the legislature at least 30 days before it reduces payments.
+During the 30-day period, the legislature can take alternative action, either by appropriating additional other funds (e.g., General Fund, Rainy Day Fund, etc.) to the School Aid budget, reducing appropriations, or some combination of the two.
 If it does not act, then payments are automatically prorated based on a number of statutory formulas.

 We expect the shortfall notification to occur in conjunction with the May Consensus Revenue Estimating Conference scheduled for Friday, May 15.